Jgouken/Jgouken/README.md

 I'm a Software Programmer, a young developer with plans.
 I know how to take time out of my life to make plans for my future.
 Fueling off of dedication and creativity, I'm growing my reputation as a Software Programmer.
 I started working with Discord Bots, wanting to learn website development and game development.
+I learn quickly and effectively to ensure I produce the best material in a short amount of time.

 - Obtaining **JavaScript Certification**.
 - Learned **JavaScript**, **Swift**, and **C languages**.